tidev/ti.urlsession/ios/README.md

 This module is the first attempt at making a module using hyperloop for the current version of Titanium.

+## This module is available only for iOS 7 and above.

 COMPILING THE MODULE
 --------------------